efritz/blog/content/papers/_index.md

 **Abstract**: Optimizations that are able to rely on the presence of *canonical properties* of the program under optimization can be written to be more robust and efficient than an equivalent but generalized optimization which also handles non-canonical programs.
 If a canonical property is required but broken earlier in an earlier optimization, it must be rebuilt –- often from scratch.
 This additional necessary work can be intractable when many optimizations are applied over large programs.
 This dissertation introduces a methodology for constructing optimizations so that the program remains in an *always-canonical* form as the program is mutated, making only local changes to restore broken properties.

+{{< collapsing-header
+    title="Maintaining Canonical Form After Edge Deletion"
+    detail="[Author's Version](/documents/Fritz - Maintaining Canonical Form After Edge Deletion.pdf) / Workshop Slides Available Soon"
+    anchor="icooolps"
+    >}}

+{{% small %}}By Eric Fritz -- presented at [ICOOOLPS, 2018](https://conf.researchr.org/track/ecoop-issta-2018/ICOOOLPS-2018-papers){{%/ small %}}

+**Abstract**:
+Waddle is a research intermediate-form optimizer that strictly maintains a canonical form similar to the loop-simplify form used in LLVM.
+The properties of this canonical form simplify movement of instructions to the edges of loops and often localize the effect on variables to the loop in which they are defined.
+The guarantee of canonical form preservation allows program transformations to rely on the presence of certain program properties without a necessary sanity-check or recalculation pre-step and does not impose an order of transformations in which reconstruction passes must be inserted.

+In this paper, we present a form-preserving edge deletion operation, in which a provably unreachable branch between two basic blocks is removed from the control flow graph.
+Additionally, we show a distinct application of the block ejection operation, a core procedure used for loop body reconstruction, as utilized in a function inlining transformation.

 ### 2017

 {{< collapsing-header